 We're also using analytics a lot now.
-We asked faculty to create a series of measurements for every single program to determine the efficiencies of the programs.
+We asked faculty to create a series of measurements for every single programme to determine the efficiencies of the programmes.
 So, our faculty created 22 measurement points.
 Some of those we ask them to put in, fall-to-fall retention rates, graduation rates, the basic pieces that we're monitoring.
 But they put in a lot of other things, too.

 We have data that we can go through.
-All 43 of our programs can pull up how much information there is for each of these different pieces.
-The best part of utilizing this data, we're looking internally and comparing internally.
+All 43 of our programmes can pull up how much information there is for each of these different pieces.
+The best part of utilising this data, we're looking internally and comparing internally.

-We have faculty now from cross programs that are talking to each other.
+We have faculty now from cross programmes that are talking to each other.
 How are you having a better graduation rate than we are?
 They're talking about a class schedule across the boundaries.

 The English department, and the math department, and those other courses, how are they fitting?
 How come our students are not going in and getting those classes and graduating on time?
 So, it's opened up a lot of questions that our faculty and our staff want to work our way through.